grafioschtrader/grafioschtrader/README.md

 ## Update to Java 21
-With GT version 0.31.6 we have switched to **Java 21** and **Angular 17**.
+With GT version 0.31.6 we have switched to **Java 21** from **Angular 17**.
 Please adjust the configuration accordingly.
 Angular 17 requires Node.js 18.13.0+, whereby some 20.X versions should not be used.
 In addition to the configuration of [Java 21](//github.com/grafioschtrader/grafioschtrader/wiki/Install-Java), the existing [Maven Installation](//github.com/grafioschtrader/grafioschtrader/wiki/Installing-the-Latest-Release-of-Apache-Maven) may also need to be adapted.

 ## Preface
 - **Unless otherwise described, GT will only get a new version if the new features require an update of the database.
 It is the goal that the master branch always contains the most reliable and feature rich source code.**